In 2016, a friend of mine called John and I hatched a plan to ride motorcycles along the Backcountry Discovery Routes (“BDR”) of Utah and Colorado.

-With all the luggage unloaded and having had a bit a breather, and to be honest in a rather agitated mood, I aggressively rode the bike back up the slope like a 125 trial bike, put all the luggage back on and carried on.
+With all the luggage unloaded and having had a bit a breather, and to be honest in a better mood, I purposely and confidently rode the bike back up the slope like a 125 trial bike, put all the luggage back on and carried on.

-‘Good old Honda… crap tyres’, I was muttering to myself.
+‘Good old Honda… crap old tyres’, I was muttering to myself.

 Further along the rocky trail I saw John’s bike, and then I saw John laughing and smoking a cigarette.
 As I drew up alongside I shouted, ‘Why didn’t you come back and help?
 I went off the track!!!’.